truedigital/frontend/README.md

   - `modernizr.js` : This is a development version of Modernizr

   - `modernizr-custom.js` : Generated using the build command.
 Contents of this file is dependant on the code that you write for your project.

+## Tests

+We are using [PhantomCSS](https://github.com/Huddle/PhantomCSS) for automating visual regression testing.

+To start running tests, ensure you follow these steps:

+    npm install phantomcss

+Once this has completed, you can now run the tests using the following command:

+    casperjs test tests/

 ## Contributing